hiramgabriel1/service-pokedex/README.md

 Follow these steps to install and configure the project:

-1. Clone the repository: `git clone https://github.com/OwenBueno/pokedex-bestiarius.git`
+1. Clone the repository: `git clone https://github.com/itsrusty/service-pokedex.git`
-2. Enter the project directory: `cd pokedex-bestiarius`
+2. Enter the project directory: `cd service-pokedex`
 3. Install dependencies: `npm install`
 4. Modify the file with the IP and port of the backend: `src/globalVariables.tsx`